Islamic funeral: Shrouding

-The body may be kept in this state for several hours, allowing well-wishers to pass on their respects and condolences.
+If a Muslim dies without any family or friends to carry out the bathing and shrouding rituals, elders in the Muslim community arrange for the rites to be completed.

 Funeral prayer

-After the announcement of death of the deceased person, the Muslims of the community gather to offer their collective prayers for the forgiveness of the dead.
+After the announcement of death of the deceased persons, the Muslims of the community gather to offer their collective prayers for the forgiveness of the dead.
 This prayer has been generally termed as the Salat al-Janazah (funeral prayer).

 The Janazah prayer is as follows: